Feline Hyperesthesia Syndrome

 Neurological disorders are complex, and symptoms often worsen due to external factors like stress or overstimulation, which is something that has been observed in Feline Hyperesthesia Syndrome.

-Some researchers think that FHS could be due to underlying stress.
+Some researchers think FHS might be due to underlying stress.

-It is known that stress can increase these symptoms, as there are many Feline Hyperesthesia triggers such as open windows or unwanted contact with other animals.
+Stress can increase these symptoms as there are many Feline Hyperesthesia triggers such as open windows or unwanted contact with other animals.

-For example, one cat’s FHS stopped entirely after switching to a new diet.
+There are numerous potential causes of Feline Hyperesthesia Syndrome (FHS) observed in different cats.
+For instance, one cat’s FHS symptoms disappeared entirely after switching to a new diet.

 Twitchy Cat Syndrome Symptoms